-Indoor League was broadcast on ITV at Sunday lunchtime in the mid 1970s.
+The Indoor League was broadcast on ITV at lunchtime in the mid-1970s.
 It was hosted by former England fast bowler Fred Trueman, who – being from Yorkshire – knew what he liked and liked what he bloody well knew!

-The show was a homage to pub sports – bar billiards, darts, skittles, Table Football and shove ha’penny – and pre-dated the mass popularity of snooker and darts.
+The show was a homage to five classic pub sports – bar billiards (“snooker with bunkers”), darts, skittles, table football and shove ha’penny – and pre-dated the mass popularity of snooker and darts.

-Broadcasting from a pretend pub (complete with life-size cartoons of people in flares), Trueman (a pipe in one hand and a pint in t’other) greeted viewers with a brusque “Now then” and said farewell to us with a rugged “Ahl si thee!”
+Broadcasting from a pretend pub (in reality the Irish Centre in Leeds) complete with life-size cartoons of people in flares, Trueman (a pipe in one hand and a pint in t’other) greeted viewers with a brusque “Now then” and said farewell with a rugged “Ahl si thee!”

-But there was more to Indoor League than pipes and pints – and questionable cardigans and northern gruffness.
-The sports which were showcased each week demanded great skill.
+But there was more to The Indoor League than pipes and pints – and questionable cardigans and northern gruffness – and the sports which were showcased each week demanded great skill.

-Both Waddell and Trueman were themselves great players of the pub game that was invented in the 16th century and referred to by Shakespeare somewhere as ‘shove grout’.
+Both Waddell and Trueman were great players of the pub game invented in the 16th century and referred to by Shakespeare somewhere as ‘shove grout’.

-Pub sports are now watched by millions of Britons on television.
-They no longer need to take place in pubs.
+Pub sports no longer need to take place in pubs – they are now watched by millions of Britons on television.